MatthewGCampbell/MacMousePi/README.md

 This project uses two main files:

 - **arduino-code.ino**
-  Arduino sketch for the Arduino R4 Minima.
+  Arduino sketch for any compatible Arduino board with 5V logic.
   - Upload this file to your Arduino using the Arduino IDE or `arduino-cli`.
   - This sketch reads serial commands from the Raspberry Pi and generates the quadrature outputs for the Mac.